liam2/liam2/doc/usersguide/source/model.rst

 ==========

 The *simulation* block includes the location of the datasets (**input**, **output**), the number of periods and the start period.
-It sets what processes defined in the **entities** blook are simulated (since some can be ommitted), and the order in which this is done.
+It sets what processes defined in the **entities** block are simulated (since some can be omitted), and the order in which this is done.

 Suppose that we have a model that starts in 2002 and has to simulate for 10 periods.
 Furthermore, suppose that we have two object or entities: individuals and households.
 The model starts by some initial processes (grouped under the header *init*)